twpayne/chezmoi/docs/ARCHITECTURE.md

 ## `run_once_` scripts

-The execution of `run_once_` scripts is recorded by storing the SHA256 of their contents in the persistent state. `run_once_` scripts are only run if they are new or if their contents have not changed.
+The execution of `run_once_` scripts is recorded by storing the SHA256 of their contents in the persistent state. `run_once_` scripts are only run if no `run_once_` script with the same contents has been run before, for example if the script's contents change.

 ---